Published on TheFutureEconomy.ca October 4, 2024.

 Removing Canada’s Barriers to Success

-But government needs to act with urgency, removing regulatory hurdles and investing in solutions we have on the table to keep the planet inhabitable for humans and biodiversity—and because that’s where the economy is going.
+But government needs to act with urgency, removing regulatory hurdles and investing in solutions we have on the table to keep the planet habitable for humans and biodiversity—and because that’s where the economy is going.

 The federal and provincial governments need to honour commitments to redirect subsidies from the oil and gas industry to a new, clean energy future and invest in Solid Carbon and other technologies being researched.
 These include enhanced ocean alkalinity, electrochemical removal of carbon from seawater and enhanced upwelling and downwelling.
 Ocean climate solutions should not be a licence for business-as-usual.